-Attacking forward players prefer to play with lighter sticks as they give more control while dribbling, mid fielders can select play with either heavier or lighter sticks based on the preference of each individual player.
+Attacking forward players prefer to play with lighter sticks as they give more control while dribbling, mid-fielders can select play with either heavier or lighter sticks based on the preference of each individual player.

 Please check our field hockey size chart to see which size is right for you.
-In addition to the size chart you can also measure the length from your hip to toe for adults to give you a better indication of the length of stick you should select for your height.
-If the stick is shorter than recommended size then it will make your body bend more than required, which may put more pressure on your waist line and also will reduce your reach.
+In addition to the size chart, you can also measure the length from your hip to toe for adults to give you a better indication of the length of stick you should select for your height.
+If the stick is shorter than recommended size then it will make your body bend more than required, which may put more pressure on your waistline and also will reduce your reach.

-For children of young age the size can be measured from belly button to toe this will give you an appropriate indication of how long the stick should be for the young kids.
+For children of young age, the size can be measured from belly button to toe this will give you an appropriate indication of how long the stick should be for the young kids.

 The higher the balance point from the bottom on the sticks (hook) the lighter stick will feel while dribbling and maneuvering while playing field hockey.
-It is the other way around if the balance point is closer to the head of the stick, the feel of the stick will be heavier as proportionally most of the weight in condensed near the bottom of the stick.
+It is the other way around if the balance point is closer to the head of the stick, the feel of the stick will be heavier as proportionally most of the weight is condensed near the bottom of the stick.

-Carbon fibers used in the production of field hockey sticks provide high stiffness, reduction of weight with high tolerance to temperatures and heat induced expansion.
+Carbon fibers used in the production of field hockey sticks provide high stiffness, reduction of weight with high tolerance to temperatures, and heat-induced expansion.

 Kevlar Aramid Fiber

 For our initial launch, we have selected Malik Hockey as we already have a long relationship with them and our level of Trust is at its peak with them.
-They manufacture high class hockey and cricket products in the world, have a great reputation in both field hockey and cricket equipment range.
-We are an authorized retailer of their field hockey and cricket products in United States.
+They manufacture high-class hockey and cricket products in the world, have a great reputation in both field hockey and cricket equipment range.
+We are an authorized retailer of their field hockey and cricket products in the United States.

-Malik hockey sticks are used all over the world by famous players and are visible at grand international tournaments such as Hockey World Cup, Champions Trophy and Olympics.
-We are quite excited to carry this brand and very happy to ship perfect orders to the lovers of the game in USA.
+Malik hockey sticks are used all over the world by famous players and are visible at grand international tournaments such as Hockey World Cup, Champions Trophy, and Olympics.
+We are quite excited to carry this brand and very happy to ship perfect orders to the lovers of the game in the USA.